kwpark-dev/IronHeart/README.md

 ### Experiments
 I monitored 9 indicators as a performance measurement: cumulative reward, statistics of Q values, losses, gradient norm, and TD error.
-In the experiment, it was exetremely hard to reach out optimal convergence.
-In case the NAIVE version (the results are not from NAIVE implementation), the critics were easily collapsed.
 It might need to handle the hyperparameters very carefully so that the critic loss is lying on "moderate" range (of course, it would be env-dependent).
 Note that the critic networks are supervised by "pseudo labels", which are bootstrapped: therefore, the lowest loss definitely not guarantee the best reward.
 Min Q value also designates instability of critics, it drastically changes between the fool and the wise.
-Now, let's look at the cumulative reward.
-Steps between 15000 and 20000, the agent repeats poor and optimal performance.
-Statistics of TD error explains what it means: the variance of the error keeps very low level, which implies the estimated values are nearly same.
-The critic networks overfits to specific states & actions, so once it observes well-known states then it works very well.
+But, again, 20k is not enough for full training!

 <img src="images/ddpg/InvertedPendulum-v5_gam_099.jpg" alt="Performance Test" width="700"/>